-Lymra is one of the most important cities of ancient Lycia.
-This city, which was the capital of Lycia during the Pericies period, was one of the six cities of the Lycian Union which has three voting rights.
-Limyra has gained importance as an episcopal center in Byzantine period.
+Lymra is one of the most important cities in ancient Lycia.
+This city, which was the capital of Lycia during the Pericles period, was one of the six cities which has three votes in the Lycian Union Limyra has gained importance as an episcopal center in the Byzantine period.

-The remains of ancient city of Limyra, are situated on the Kumluca-Finike road 11 km after Kumluca, in Zengerler village and on the mountain hillsides to the northeast of the Finike plain.
+The remains of the ancient city of Limyra, are situated on the Kumluca-Finike road 11 km after Kumluca, in Zengerler village, and on the mountain hillsides to the northeast of the Finike plain.

 Location of Lymra

-Lymra, an ancient city of Lycia, is 10 km from Finike via Turunçova.
-Lymra is reached via Finike Elmalı road.
-Approximately 4 km from Finike in the direction of Finike Elmalı road after the Yuvalılar turn (right side of the road).
+Lymra is 10 km from Finike via Turunçova.
+Lymra can be reached via Finike Elmalı road.
+Approximately 4 km from Finike in the direction of Finike-Elmalı road after the Yuvalılar turn (right side of the road).
 Here the “Limyra” sign will meet you.
 From here you can reach the ancient city of Limyra by going to the right and going about 1 km.

 History of Lymra

 Lmyra’s name is written as “Zemuri” in the Lycian inscriptions.
 This proves that the city has been inhabited at least since the 5th century BC.
 This city was the capital of Lycia during the time of King Perikle in the first half of the 4th century BC.
 Pericles who wanted to establish the Lycian Union used Limyra as capital.

 After Alexander the Great put an end to the Persian sovereignty, City came under the rule of Helen, Ptalemaios, Lysimakhos, and the Kingdom of Syria.